BetterWrapper/GoNexus/README.md

 # GoNexus
-Before reading this readme, please note that GoNexus is not affiluated with the GoAnimate/Vyond Inc trademark.
+Before reading this readme, please note that GoNexus is not affiliated with the GoAnimate/Vyond Inc trademark.
 We do not make any profit off of this project whatsoever.
 ## About
-GoNexus is an LVM clone which brings back GoAnimate and GoAnimate for Schools.
-It's currently private and closed source but that'll change once it's released.
-This is a great alternative for FlashThemes if you have these problems:
+GoNexus is an LVM clone which brings back the classic GoAnimate For Schools experience while keeping things up to date with the modern era.
+This project could come into play if you in one of these sanarios:
-* The site is too slow and takes time to load even though I have good Wi-Fi like Starlink.
+* The FlashThemes site is down and I need a site to use while not taking up too much space on my computer.
-* I have problems creating an account.
+* I don't trust any sketchy LVM projects i see (Example: Wrapper Online Diamond).
-* FlashThemes has serverside crashes, etc.
+* I need to make animations at school but can't because FlashThemes is blocked by my school's firewall

 Codenames for the project are BetterWrapper and OrangeAura.